tomorekoya/asteroidslite/assign1/assign1.md

 ## Your Tasks
-Your tasks are to implement the gameplay shown in the clip.
+Your tasks are to implement the *model* behind the gameplay shown in the clip.
 Specifically, you will implement the "collapse", which given a swipe in a direction collapses each row or column parallel to the swipe by eliminating a blank, combining a 1 and a 2, or combining two consecutive tiles w/ the same value, 3 or higher.
 For more specifics, see the tests